AjayJohnAlex/Finger_detection_algorithm/README.md

 Code for all the above concepts are added to get better clarity about the project .
-HandDetection.py contains the final code for finger detection
+HandDetection.py contains the final code for finger detection Video Footage and Screenshots to show the actual functionality of the code is also added.